TylerRockwell/TylerRockwell.github.io/_posts/2016-01-15-ongoing-sb-progress.md

 Each entry should be relatively short, but important topics may expand out into their own posts.
 We'll see.

+## February 9, 2016

+### What did you learn yesterday?

+I learned about the methods ActiveRecord provides when you create an association.
+I had used build when creating forms with nested attributes, but didn't realize how versatile that functionality is.
+I've essentially been writing code for a while that duplicates these provided methods.
+I've also gotten some more insight into refactoring methods into smaller methods with a single responsibility.
+Doing so sometimes reveals behavior that shouldn't even be in the class being refactored.
+There are more subtleties to write about as well, as I learn a lot any time I pair with Annie, but I could likely write half the day if I wrote everything down.

+### What are you going to do today?

+I have quite a bit to do today.
+I'm changing how order statuses are handled and assigned.
+I'm going to add in a few small missing admin features, like a view of all orders and the ability to create new admins.
+Beyond that, I need to finish up some tests and add in the ability to sort by most popular and allow users to pay with a saved credit card.
+I don't think I'll get to all of that today, but I think it's good to take inventory of where I'm at.

+### What do you expect to learn?

+I expect to learn a bit about assigning statuses to orders, and about the larger problem in general.
+Annie and I discussed how this tends to come up often and how it doesn't seem to have one optimal solution yet.
+Outside of that, I'll likely learn the best way to approach handling saved customer data from Stripe.
+I don't want to store customer credit card information in my database, so I'll need to note that the customer has a saved credit card and have a way to retrieve it.

 ## February 8, 2016